blaztriglav/did-i/README.md

 ------------
 * 	What's different about this habit tracking app compared to all the others?

 Not much, honestly.
 I would even say the app is heavily limited compared to the competition.
 I just wanted an app that tracks habits exactly the way I want it to.
 And it's fun making my own tools.

 * 	Can you list any interesting features?

-Notification to answer your habit questions every day at a specific time, which you cannot turn off No way to skip or edit a day.
+Notification to answer your habit questions every day at a specific time, which you cannot turn off.

+No way to skip or edit a day.
 If you do not answer the questions (for example "Did I exercise?"), the app will answer them for you, negatively, for every day that you haven't answered.

-Limit to 5 habits (might make this 3, depending on how I do with 5 at once) Charts!
+Limit to 5 habits (might make this 3, depending on how I do with 5 at once).

+Charts!

 Nothing else.

 * 	Why only Android 4.0+?